Earth 2160

 Earth 2160 is a real-time strategy video game, developed by Reality Pump Studios.
 A third entry in the Earth series, it is a direct sequel to Earth 2150.
-The release of the game was staggered, originally published in Russia, Germany, and Poland in June 2005, then released in the rest of Europe in September 2005 with North America receiving the latest release of the game November 2005.
+The release of the game was staggered, originally published in Russia, Germany, and Poland in June 2005, then released in the rest of Europe in September with North America receiving the latest release of the game November.
 It was also released on Valve's Steam platform in April 2006, and later from Good Old Games in 2009.
 The game continues the dystopic themes of the previous Earth games, and is set in numerous locales throughout the Solar System.

 Plot

-In Earth 2150, the three factions of the United Civilised States (UCS), the Eurasian Dynasty (ED) and the Lunar Corporation (LC) raced to build starships and evacuate the Earth before it became uninhabitable.
+In Earth 2150, the three factions of the United Civilised States (UCS), the Eurasian Dynasty (ED) and the Lunar Corporation (LC) raced to build starships and evacuate the Earth before it became uninhabitable due to being destroyed by the sun.
 All three factions succeeded and sent ships to Mars, but the UCS colony ship inexplicably disappeared en route.
 Both the ED and LC set about the difficult and lengthy task of terraforming Mars independently of one another, and also set up outposts on the outer planets and moons.

 In Earth 2160, the player initially takes the perspective of Major Michael Falkner of the ED forces.
 Falkner completes various missions for his ED superiors, largely against the LC, until he is sent to investigate a biological research operation that has gone silent.
 Upon reaching it an insectoid alien race is found, which then becomes the primary antagonist.
 At the end of the ED campaign, Falkner is betrayed by his superiors, who fear his idealism and imprison him.

 The game then shifts to the perspective of Commander Heldin Ariah, an LC commander who has gone rogue, and the player begins commanding LC units.
-The aliens are revealed to be the "Morphidians", and that the scientist who was studying them, Van Troff, has biologically altered himself to become their leader in an attempt to conquer the solar system.
+The aliens are revealed to be the "Morphidians", and that the scientist who was studying them, Van Troff, has biologically altered himself to become their leader in an attempt to conquer the Solar System.
 Ariah frees Falkner from imprisonment, and they discover the lost UCS colony ship the Phoenix and ally with its artificial intelligence.

 The player then switches to controlling UCS units.
 The player discovers an interstellar gateway and explores another solar system with a habitable planet, "Eden".
 They discover the origin of the Morphidians - they were constructed by a race called "The Builders" as a bioweapon.
 After some time opposing the aliens, they ambush Falkner, capturing and subverting him.

 The player then switches to the perspective of Falkner, biologically altered by Van Troff to serve him, commanding Morphidian units against his former allies.
 After several successes, Falkner is commanded to kill unarmed civilians, and he refuses, breaking Van Troff's control.
 Falkner turns his Morphidian units against Van Troff, and with the assistance of Ariah and the Phoenix's AI kills him and ends the threat to humanity.